kaitbobait/react-around-api-full/README.md

 //call stack: auth.js(authorize) --> app.js(handleLoginSubmit) --> bunch of random stuff that probs isn't right

 //URGENT when type in wrong url it leads to a blank page with footer, should default to login page if no token detected...
+//TODO check all routes and make sure authentication works.
+Not currenty working, but want to get things up and running first.